mikk5394/AndroidBankAppExam/README.md

 Being able to transfer money between own and other accounts - Did this using firebase

-Pay bills manually and automatically -
+Pay bills manually and automatically - Last part is implemented

 Reset password - Used the firebaseAuth.sendPasswordRestEmail method for this